jeraldrich/blog/docs/about_me.rst

 Today, alone in a quiet dark room crouched over a glowing screen, an all knowing, artificially intelligent oracle, instantly answers any queried question.

-The kindling of knowledge fuels the heat of imagination.
+The kindling of knowledge fuels the furnace of imagination.

 Rhythmic clicks and clacks spark calculated keystrokes describing the thinker’s visual pictures and the logical steps that compose them, into a blueprint of monotype words and mathematical symbols.